google/peoplemath/README.md

 ## Development

+This section has information on how to work with this codebase.

+If you intend to submit contributions to this repository, please also read [CONTRIBUTING.md] first.

 ### Local machine

 The easiest way to work on the front end is to use the [Angular CLI](https://cli.angular.io/) (`npx ng serve`, `npx ng test` etc), after an `npm install` to install the dependencies.